lexicaQ/ionos-mailer/README.md

 ### 2.1 Smart Cloud Sync & Background Architecture
 IONOS Mailer utilizes a modern, serverless-compatible architecture that ensures reliability even when the application frontend is closed.

+*   **Polling & Synchronization**: The application intelligently polls the database for changes.
+    *   **Live Tracker**: When the live tracking modal is open, the frontend polls the backend every 2-5 seconds to provide near real-time updates.
+    *   **Background Sync**: Every minute, the system reconciles local state with server state to ensure consistency across devices.
+    *   **Optimization**: Polling intervals are dynamic.
+They back off when the tab is inactive to save resources and Neon compute units.
 *   **External Cron Service (cron-job.org)**: The sending engine is triggered by an external cron service (cron-job.org) that calls the `/api/cron/process` endpoint every **1 minute**.
 This ensures emails are processed reliably without requiring the browser tab to remain open.
 *   **Draft Cloud Sync**: Seamlessly synchronize your drafts across devices.
 Start writing on your desktop and finish on your mobile device.
 Changes are intelligently merged using a server-side resolution strategy. **Drafts are encrypted at rest.**